ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Naming Artifacts

-Many Issuers issue Signed Statements about different Artifacts under the same DID, so it is important for everyone to be able to immediately recognize by looking at the Envelope of a Signed Statements what Artifact it is referring to.
+Many Issuers issue Signed Statements about different Artifacts under the same issuer identifier, so it is important for everyone to be able to immediately recognize by looking at the Envelope of a Signed Statements what Artifact it is referring to.
-This information is stored in the Feed header of the Envelope.
+Issuers MUST use `Reg_Info` to distinguish statements about different artifacts.
 Issuers MAY use different signing keys (identified by `kid` in the resolved key manifest) for different Artifacts, or sign all Signed Statements under the same key.

 ### Signed Statement Metadata

-Besides Issuer, Feed and kid, the only other mandatory metadata in a Signed Statement is the type of the Payload, indicated in the `cty` (content type) Envelope header.
+Aside from protected header parameters including `Reg_Info`, the only other mandatory metadata in a Signed Statement is the type of the Payload, indicated in the `cty` (content type) Envelope header.
 However, this set of mandatory metadata is not sufficient to express many important Registration Policies.
 For example, a Registry may only allow a Signed Statement to be registered, if it was signed recently.
 While the Issuer is free to add any information in the payload of the Signed Statements, the Transparency Services (and most of its Auditors) can only be expected to interpret information in the Envelope.